 A Swedish massage helps reduce stress in part by activating the parasympathetic nervous system.
 And while this will happen in the massage itself, the longer you can stay in that "rest and digest" state, the greater the benefit to your overall mood will be.
 For that reason, Kenny recommends avoiding stressful activities—like going in for a hectic day at the office—after you get a Swedish massage.

 "To get the most benefit, you would relax as best as you can after the session and hydrate," Kenny says.
 "The effects continue to work the rest of the day."

 How can I give myself a Swedish massage?

 If you're interested in booking a Swedish massage, consult with therapists in your area to find the right one for you.
-But, since we're all currently spending a lot of time indoors given the current COVID-19 pandemic, and a massage isn't really an option still in many places around the U.S., you can try a self-Swedish massage at home.
+But you can also try a self-Swedish massage at home.